Frequently Asked Questions

-The University of San Diego Office of Graduate Admissions is the central unit for the processing of all application materials for all University of San Diego graduate divisions, including SOLES (but excluding the School of Law).
-Staff ready application materials for review by faculty, communicate admissions decisions via mail, accept enrollment confirmation deposits and assist international students with obtaining student visas.
-Graduate Admissions staff also represent the University of San Diego at graduate school fairs and conduct application status checks.
+The University of San Diego Office of Graduate Admissions is the central unit for the processing of all application materials for all USD graduate divisions, including SOLES (but excluding the School of Law).
+Staff ready application materials for review, communicate admissions decisions via mail, accept enrollment confirmation deposits, and assist international students with obtaining student visas.
+Graduate Admissions staff also represent USD at some graduate school fairs and conduct application status checks.

-The SOLES Office of Admissions and Outreach coordinates SOLES-specific recruitment events such as Information Sessions and Open Houses, and represents SOLES at graduate school fairs and off-campus events.
-Our office also maintains SOLES' web presence for prospective student information, sends out email communications to interested students, and creates SOLES marketing materials.
+The SOLES Office of Admissions and Outreach coordinates SOLES-specific recruitment events such as information sessions and open houses, and represents SOLES at graduate school fairs and off-campus events.
+Our office also maintains SOLES' web presence for prospective student information, manages communications to interested students and applicants, and creates SOLES marketing materials.
 SOLES Admissions staff provide SOLES-specific admissions advising and can assist prospective students with connecting with current students, alumni, faculty and relevant campus offices.
-Our office may also assist SOLES departments with various communications to applicants as well as analysis of overall SOLES admissions trends and practices.
+Our office also conducts analysis of overall SOLES admissions trends and practices.

-Prospective students may also communicate with the University of San Diego's One Stop Student Center.
-This office's counselors provide advising and assistance in the areas of Financial Aid, Student Accounts and the Office of the Registrar.
+Prospective students may also communicate with USD's One Stop Student Center.
+This office's counselors provide advising and assistance in the areas of financial aid, student accounts and the Office of the Registrar.

 How long does the admissions process take?